Kriz-hub/Holiday-Dialysis/README.md

 * Pictures of nurse and patient: https://thumbs.dreamstime.com
 * Picture of 2 working dialyse machines:  https://thumbs.dreamstime.com

 The images are hosted on the platform https://imgbb.com.
-The reason is that it was teached at "the 5 day challenge" to host it on another place than Replit.
+The reason is that it was teached at "the 5 day challenge" to host them on another place than Replit.
 Therefore I thought it was a customary practice to allways do so, till my mentor made a remark about that.
 For now I leave them to imgbb, maybe in future projects I will decide to keep the pictures at Github.

 ## 15. Acknowledgements